You type a few words into a text box. Thirty seconds later, you're looking at an image that would have taken a skilled artist hours to create.

 Essentially, you can't do anything wrong with Midjourney.
 Just start with the /imagine command, enter what you're imagining, and be excited about the result.
 If something doesn't work, just modify your prompt a bit and try again.

 You'll quickly get a feel for Midjourney and notice how you can write better prompts.
-It's best to stick to English prompts – you can find out why here: AI Image Generators Guide
+It's best to stick to English prompts.
+You can find out why here: AI Image Generators Guide

 5. Understanding the Output